 Training Days is the first original series to be commissioned by YouTube outside of the US and will receive full advertiser support.

-Production company Fulwell 73, co-owned by comedian and late-night talk show host James Corden, have partnered with YouTube to commission the series.
-Corden will also take on the role of executive producer for the series.
+Production company Fulwell 73, co-owned by comedian and late-night talk show host James Corden, has partnered with YouTube to commission the series.
+Corden will also take on the role of executive producer.

 Episodes will be posted exclusively on Jack’s official YouTube channel.

 “With the Premier League now being one of the most popular and watched leagues in the world and being populated by many global footballing superstars, I’m really excited to be doing a show that can potentially be enjoyed worldwide,” Jack said of Training Days in a statement.

 “And with James Corden as one of the producers, with any luck, this could turn into the Carpool Karaoke of football… except I can’t drive.”